Skip to Content

 Findings show that younger employees are:

-Findings also show that employees under the age of 35 lose 12.5 more productive days per year than their older colleagues.
+Our findings also show that employees under the age of 35 lose 48% more productive time due to absence and presenteeism than their older colleagues.

 Employees need to be made aware of support available